 Get the information you need about our forensic and criminal behavior degree, see the latest admission requirements for your program, and start your Alliant experience.

-Students will create a professional e-portfolio of work that will help them advance and enhance their careers from the moment they graduate.
+Graduate students in our master’s program will create a professional e-portfolio of work that will help them advance and enhance their behavioral psychology careers from the moment they graduate.

 The program also offers several concentrations, such as: Advanced Situational Awareness; Forensic Victimology; Criminal Behavior; Conflict Resolution & Peace Studies; and Trial Consulting so that students can translate their education into impact across a variety of specialties.

-The program is offered online with two weekend residencies and incorporates technology to support a rich learning environment from outside of the classroom.
+The Masters in Forensic Behavioral Science online is offered online with two weekend residencies and incorporates technology to support a rich learning environment from outside of the classroom.